AOC Windy City Chapter Scholarships

 AOC Scholarship Award Program

-The Windy City AOC Chapter provides Scholarship Awards to Chicago-area Universities with engineering programs preparing students for potential careers in Electronic Defense and Warfare.
+The Windy City AOC Chapter provides Scholarship Awards to Chicago-area Universities with engineering programs preparing students for potential careers in Electronic Defence and Warfare.

 We offer and disburse up to seven scholarships at $2500 each calendar year.